westofengland-ca/weca_qgis_release_notes/README.md

 * 'SWPTI' layer group renamed to 'National PTI (SWPTI)'
 * set scale dependent visibility on 'Land parcels' layer
 * all Layout templates set to 200dpi export resolution and 'Print as raster' by default
+* all Layout templates have 'Only show items inside linked map' unchecked by default (can reduce Layout opening time)

 ###### Removed
 * SWPTI ptways_y10/plus and pylinks_y10/plus layers (these appeared to be duplicates of the SWPTI 'Bus routes' layer)